Skip to content

 Review the reference file, adjust the pipeline if needed, and rerun --update until you are satisfied with the results.
 Commit the .tql test and .txt baseline together so future runs can compare against known-good output.

-After you check in the reference output, execute the suite without --update.
+After you check in the reference output, execute the tests without --update.
 The harness verifies that the actual output matches the baseline.

 Terminal window